 Students studying with The Open University can access a broad range of financial support towards their tuition fees, maintenance costs and the study-related costs they incur throughout the duration of their qualification.
-In addition, the University has implemented a variety of Bursaries and Scholarships to diversify the student population and help those in financial need.
+In addition, the University offers a variety of Bursaries and Scholarships to help students with funding.

 Contact the University